oroinc/platform/src/Oro/Bundle/ConfigBundle/Resources/doc/add_new_config_scope.md

 ```

-After this, new `test scope` will be used during take some value.
+After this, new `test scope` will be used during retrieving some config value.
 This scope will be between `global` and `user` scopes.
 Developer can use this scope with `oro_config.test` config provider.

-### Change scope values from  the UI ###
+### Change scope values via UI ###

-To be able to change values for new scope, developer should add new tree structure for this scope in `system_configuration.yml` file:
+To be able to change values for new scope, developer should add new tree structure for this scope in `system_configuration.yml` file, e.g.:

 ```yml